What has CSP been doing nationally?

 - TUC guide – mental health and coronavirus.

-- TUC guide – Protecting disabled people working from home.
+- TUC guide – Protecting disabled people working from home

-The LGBT foundation – report on the impact of Coronavirus and the LGBT+ community.
+- The LGBT foundation – report on the impact of coronavirus and the LGBT+ community.

-FLOWS is a team of experts from the family team at the Royal Courts of Justice Advice, working in partnership with Rights of Women.
+- FLOWS | Finding Legal Options for Women Survivors - a team of experts from the family team at the Royal Courts of Justice Advice, working in partnership with Rights of Women.
 It is a network of trusted and fully vetted advisers which includes experienced solicitors and law clinics, citizen advice services, front-line professionals in women’s refuges, women’s organisations, and organisations that provide safe environments for domestic abuse survivors.

 CSP Members Benevolent Fund